1993 Iowa murders: Honken's execution

-Honken exhausted his appeals on October 5, 2015, but at the time, the U.S. federal government had a de-facto moratorium on capital punishment.
+Honken exhausted his appeals on October 5, 2015, but at the time, the U.S. federal government had a de facto moratorium on capital punishment.

 On July 25, 2019, United States Attorney General William Barr announced that the moratorium on federal executions would be lifted after approving the use of the single drug pentobarbital for federal executions.
 An execution date of January 15, 2020, was set for Honken.
 On November 20, 2019, U.S. District Judge Tanya Chutkan issued a preliminary injunction preventing the resumption of federal executions.
 Honken and the other three plaintiffs in the case argued that the use of pentobarbital could violate the Federal Death Penalty Act of 1994.

 On December 5, 2019, the Supreme Court denied a stay of Chutkan's injunction, while the United States Court of Appeals for the District of Columbia Circuit reviewed Chutkan's decision.

-While in prison, Honken converted to Catholicism.
+While in prison, Honken converted to Roman Catholicism.
 The Archbishop of Newark, Cardinal Joseph W. Tobin, had written to President Donald Trump in early July 2020 asking him to commute Honken's sentence, claiming that he had witnessed Honken's "spiritual growth in faith and compassion".

 In April 2020, a divided panel of the D.C.
 Circuit vacated District Judge Chutkan's injunction in a per curiam decision.
 Circuit Judges Gregory G. Katsas and Neomi Rao wrote concurring opinions concluding that Honken may be executed, but for different reasons.
 Circuit Judge David S. Tatel dissented, arguing the statute explicitly requires the federal government to follow state execution protocols.
 On June 29, 2020, the Supreme Court denied Honken's petition for review, with Justices Ruth Bader Ginsburg and Sonia Sotomayor dissenting.

 On July 17, 2020, Honken was executed by lethal injection.
 His final words were a reciting of the poem "Heaven-Haven" by Gerard Manley Hopkins: